-The Council will safeguard, protect and enhance biodiversity and the environment by working in partnership with others to ensure that our parks and open spaces are well designed, well managed, safe and freely accessible, encouraging use and benefitting the whole community.
-The Council will enhance and extend the ecological network and green corridors, open spaces, sport and recreation facilities for the benefit of biodiversity, people and the management of local flood risk.
+The Council will safeguard, protect and enhance biodiversity and the environment by working in partnership with others to ensure that our parks and open spaces are well designed well-designed, well managed, safe and freely accessible, encouraging use and benefitting the whole community.
+The Council will enhance and extend the ecological network and green corridors, blue corridors, open spaces, sport and recreation facilities for the benefit of biodiversity, people and the management of local flood risk.
 It will do this by:

-- requiring all developments to contribute to the provision of open space necessary for that development according to the Borough's standards, identified strategic needs and existing deficits in an area; - b. requiring major new developments to include usable on-site public open spaces and wildlife habitat.
-On-site provision must create a network or corridor with existing green infrastructure where such an ecological network or green corridor exists beyond the site boundaries:

-- c. supporting proposals or activities that protect, enhance or extend open spaces and sport and recreation facilities; - d. working with partners to prepare, implement and monitor the Recreational Disturbance Avoidance and Mitigation Strategy and other strategies and management plans for green spaces, including an Orwell Country Park management plan, that will result in a reduced impact upon birds in the Orwell Estuary; - e. supporting the Greenways Project in working with communities and volunteers to manage green corridors in Ipswich; - f. support the enhancement of canopy cover and ecological networks; - g. working with partners to improve green infrastructure provision and link radial ecological networks and green corridors with a publicly accessible green rim around lpswich; - h. working with partners to ensure the provision of a new country park and visitor centre within the Ipswich Garden Suburb, and an extension to Orwell Country Park; - i. promoting improved access to existing facilities where appropriate; and - j. reviewing the town's estate of sports facilities to consider how they can best meet the needs of a growing population.
+- a. requiring all developments to contribute to the provision of open space necessary for that development according to the Borough's standards, identified strategic needs and existing deficits in an area; - requiring major new developments to include usable on-site public open spaces and wildlife habitat.
+On-site provision must create a network or corridor with existing green infrastructure where such an ecological network or green corridor exists beyond the site boundaries; - c. supporting proposals or activities that protect, enhance or extend open spaces and sport and recreation facilities, including water and river-based activities; - d. working with partners to prepare, implement and monitor the Recreational Disturbance Avoidance and Mitigation Strategy and other strategies and management plans for green spaces, including an Orwell Country Park management plan, that will result in a reduced impact upon birds in the Orwell Estuary; - e. supporting the Greenways Project in working with communities and volunteers to manage green corridors in Ipswich; - f. support the enhancement of canopy cover and ecological networks; - g. working with partners to improve green infrastructure provision and link radial ecological networks and green corridors with a publicly accessible green trailrim around lpswich; - h. working with strategic partners and developers to ensure the provision of a new country park and visitor centre within the Ipswich Garden Suburb, and an extension to Orwell Country Park; - i. promoting improved access to existing facilities where appropriate; and - j. reviewing the town's estate of sports facilities to consider how they can best meet the needs of a growing population; and- - j-k. working with local police and community partners to ensure that appropriate opportunities to design out crime have been taken prior to the commencement of any project and as part of the on-going management of any open spaces, sport or recreational facilities.